Jazz-O-Rama Live for Tuesday, May 30, 2016

 "Summer Wind" is a 1965 song, originally released in Germany as "Der Sommerwind" and written by Heinz Meier and German language lyrics by Hans Bradtke.
 Johnny Mercer re-wrote the song into English along the same themes as the original, which talked of the changing of the seasons using the Southern European sirocco wind as a metaphor.
 In America, it was first recorded by Wayne Newton and subsequently by Bobby Vinton and Perry Como. he song is best known for a 1966 recording by Frank Sinatra which peaked at number 25 on the Billboard Hot 100 chart and number one on the Easy Listening chart.
 The Sinatra version originally appeared on his album, Strangers in the Night.

-Frank Sinatra & Bing Crosby
+Frank Sinatra & Bing Crosby |

-OUR AUDIO BOOKS:
+CHECK OUT OUR OTHER AUDIO BOOKS:

 No comments: